What is an Apartment Complex in NYC?

 It’s had many famous residents, including Yoko Ono and John Lennon.
 Lennon lived there until his murder in front of the building in 1980.

-Located at 72nd Street and Central Park West, the Dakota is a co-op building.
+The Dakota is a co-op building located at 72nd Street and Central Park West.
 It was completed in 1884.
 A square building, it centers around a courtyard.

 It was built for affluent New Yorkers of that era.
 It was constructed with staircases and elevators in each apartment meant to accommodate help, and there were also servants’ quarters.